 In PAN-OS 8.1 and earlier, it could take up to 60 seconds to register an IP address, and the associated tags, and update the membership information for a dynamic address group (DAG).
 In PAN-OS 9.0, IP address registration occurs in real time.
 Any policy matches for updates on a registered IP address (IP-tag mapping) are reflected only in new sessions.
 Any existing sessions are reevaluated for a policy match when you perform a commit or the App-ID™ on the session changes.

 URL Filtering Overrides

-In earlier release versions, URL Filtering overrides had priority enforcement ahead of custom URL categories.
-As part of the upgrade to PAN-OS 9.0, URL category overrides are converted to custom URL categories, and no longer receive priority enforcement over other custom URL categories.
-Instead of the action you defined for the category override in previous release versions, the new custom URL category is enforced by the security policy rule with the strictest URL Filtering profile action.
-From most strict to least strict, possible URL Filtering profile actions are: block, override, continue, alert, and allow.
-This means that, if you had URL category overrides with the action allow, there’s a possibility the overrides might be blocked after they are converted to custom URL categories in PAN-OS 9.0.
+In earlier release versions, URL category overrides received priority enforcement over custom URL categories.
+However, override priority goes away in PAN-OS 9.0 with the conversion of URL category overrides to custom URL categories.
+After you upgrade, the firewall enforces the new custom URL category using the Security policy rule with the strictest URL Filtering profile action.
+From most to least strict, possible URL Filtering profile actions are: block, override, continue, alert, and allow.
+As a result, overrides with the allow action might be blocked after being converted to custom URL categories.

 Overridestab objects are removed and

 Custom URL Categoryobjects are created for firewalls running PAN-OS 8.1 or earlier releases when managed by a Panorama management server that is upgraded to PAN-OS 9.0.